w3c/wai-curricula/content/designer/navigation-design.md

   * tables of contents at the top of the page that go to each area of the content
   * expandable and collapsible contents to make it easier for users to skip over them
 * evaluate the amount of page navigational components in use
-* select components that help users navigate and orient
+* select components that minimize distractions and unnecessary noise

 #### Teaching Ideas for Topic